Seeking to Restore Integrity and Public Trust in Our Justice System

+Section starts at 1:28.
 The Lone Ranger's name is

 Whoa!
 Shouldn't a judge who hopes to be "impartial" at trial be equally concerned with

 But still, Public Defender Todd was silent.
 Surely his client has the right to

 talk to people when he is in jail, particularly if he is asserting his innocence?

 Moments later Judge Hart again returned to the subject of Everyone's Business

-"And I would direct the State to go through every one of the phone calls because I believe
+"And I would direct the State to go through every one of the phone calls because I

-regard to this theory that has now arisen."
+justice with regard to this theory that has now arisen."

+Section starts at 3:13.5.
 The Lone Ranger's name is

-No law shall be passed restraining the free expression of opinion, or restricting the right
+No law shall be passed restraining the free expression of opinion, or restricting the

-responsible for the abuse of this right.
+be responsible for the abuse of this right.

 So it seems that Judge Hart is displeased that Ketchem's story is seeing the light of

 day.
 Note that Judge Hart expressed no concern about the obvious contradictions

 and illogics of the prosecution's, case, duly reported to him on December 17.

 Who Is "Mr. Cossi"?